Air Greenland

-Air Greenland A/S (formerly named Grønlandsfly), also known as Greenlandair, is the flag carrier airline of Greenland, owned by the Greenlandic Government.
-It operates a fleet of 28 aircraft, including 2 airliners used for transatlantic and charter flights, 8 fixed-wing aircraft primarily serving the domestic network, and 18 helicopters feeding passengers from the smaller communities into the domestic airport network.
+Air Greenland A/S (formerly named Grønlandsfly and Greenlandair) is the flag carrier of Greenland, owned by the Greenlandic Government.
+It operates a fleet of 28 aircraft, including a single Airbus A330-800 airliner used for transatlantic and charter flights, 9 fixed-wing aircraft primarily serving the domestic network, and 18 helicopters feeding passengers from the smaller communities into the domestic airport network.
 Flights to heliports in the remote settlements are operated on contract with the government of Greenland.
+Its domestic and international hub is at Nuuk Airport.

+The airline was founded in 1960 as Grønlandsfly by Scandinavian Airlines and Kryolitselskabet Øresund with the goal of serving American bases in Greenland.
+The airline started its first services with Catalina seaplanes and within the decade expanded to include DHC-3 Otters as well as Sikorsky S-61 helicopters.
+The majority of operations in early years were based on helicopters until the late 1990s when a network of short takeoff and landing STOLports were constructed served by a fleet of DHC-7 turboprops, later replaced by DHC Dash 8-200 aircraft.

+In the late 1990s, Air Greenland acquired a Boeing 757 (later replaced by an Airbus A330) allowing it to open connections to Copenhagen, until then operated by SAS, which also competed in the mid-to-late 2000s.
+International jet routes were operated from Kangerlussuaq Airport and to a lesser extent Narsarsuaq Airport.

+In the 21st century, it competes with Icelandair for international connections and small charter services domestically.
+In 2016, it was decided that three new or rebuilt airports would be built closer to population centres in Nuuk, Ilulissat and Qaqortoq.
+These airports will accommodate larger jet aircraft which can serve international destinations.
+As a result, the Air Greenland's hub at Kangerlussuaq Airport was transferred to the rebuilt Nuuk Airport in 2024.
+Ilulissat Airport and Qaqortoq Airport (replacing Narsarsuaq Airport) will open in 2026.

 Besides running scheduled services and government-contracted flights to most villages in the country, the airline also supports remote research stations, provides charter services for tourists and Greenland's energy and mineral-resource industries and permits medivac during emergencies.
 Air Greenland has seven subsidiaries, an airline, hotels, tour operators, and a travel agency specialised in Greenlandic tourism.

 History

-Founded in 1960 as Grønlandsfly, the airline started its first services with Catalina seaplanes and within the decade expanded to include DHC-3 Otters as well as Sikorsky S-61 helicopters.
-The majority of operations were based on helicopters until the newly established Greenland Home Rule began investing in a network of short takeoff and landing airfields.
-These were very expensive to construct and Greenland's airport fees are still among the highest in the world; they also required a new fleet: DHC-7 turboprops uniquely suited to the harsh terrain and weather conditions in Greenland.
-The reliability of connections improved as the domestic airport network expanded in the 1990s: increasing use of the Dash 7s made the airline less restricted by inclement weather.
-In the late 1990s and early 2000s, Air Greenland acquired a Boeing 757 and an Airbus A330, allowing it to open connections to Copenhagen, until then operated by SAS which also competed mid to late 2000s.
-In the 21st century, it competes with Icelandair for international connections and small charter services domestically.